pojntfx/uni-hacking-notes/docs/main.md

 # ...
 ```

-Sadly, we can't use this path to escalate further either; we don't have the necessary permissions to get files using SQL:
+Sadly, I wasn't able to use this path to escalate further either; we don't have the necessary permissions to get files using SQL:

 ```shell
 $ sqlmap -u 'http://faculty.htb/admin/ajax.php?action=get_schecdule' --data="faculty_id=3" --method POST --dbs --batch -time-sec=1 --privileges